MYC

 Antibodies against MYC are used in research to study its expression levels in cells and tissues.
-Immunohistochemistry, Western blotting, and chromatin immunoprecipitation (ChIP) techniques employing anti-MYC antibodies help researchers investigate the role of MYC in cancer and other diseases.
-MYC expression is being explored as a potential prognostic marker in cancer.
+Immunohistochemistry, Western blotting, and chromatin immunoprecipitation (ChIP) techniques employing anti-MYC antibodies help researchers investigate its role in cancer and other diseases.
+Its expression is being explored as a potential prognostic marker in cancer.

 Showing all 15 results